Friedrich Christian Delius

 Friedrich Christian Delius (13 February 1943 – 30 May 2022), also known by his pen name F.C.
-Delius, was a German novelist.
+Delius, was a German novelist, short story and non-fiction writer and poet.
 He wrote books about historic events, such as the 1954 FIFA World Cup, and RAF terrorism.
 Four of his novels were translated into English, including The Pears of Ribbeck and Portrait of the Mother as a Young Woman.
 His awards include the Georg Büchner Prize of 2011.

 Biography

 Delius was born in Rome, where his father was pastor of the German Protestant Church.
 He grew up in Wehrda (since 1971 among the constituent communities of Haunetal) and Korbach in the state of Hesse.
 He studied German literature at the Free University of Berlin and at Technische Universität Berlin, and in London.
 He published poetry beginning at age 18, and appeared at the last meetings of the Gruppe 47 at age 21, as the second-youngest participant.

 He first worked in publishing firms such as Klaus Wagenbach and Rotbuch.
 The Siemens group went to court against the 1972 documentary satire Unsere Siemens-Welt.

 From 1978, Delius worked as a freelance writer.
 He published more than a dozen novels and a number of poetry collections.
 His novels and stories deal with the history of the 20th century.
 His work has been translated into more than 20 languages.

 He was awarded numerous German literary prizes, including the Fontane Prize of the City of Neuruppin in 2004, the Joseph Breitbach Prize, the Georg Büchner Prize in 2011, and the Critics Prize.
 He was a member of the Freie Akademie der Künste Hamburg, the Deutsche Akademie für Sprache und Dichtung and the Academy of Arts, Berlin.
 In 2022, he left the PEN Centre Germany after 50 years of membership.
 Delius received the Order of Merit of the Federal Republic of Germany in 2017.

 In the citation for the 2011 Büchner Prize, Delius was described as a "critical, resourceful and inventive observer" ("kritischer, findiger und erfinderischer Beobachter") who dealt with Germans in the 20th century "from the prehistory of the Nazi era to the time of partition and the immediate present" ("von der Vorgeschichte der NS-Zeit über die Zeit der Teilung bis in die unmittelbare Gegenwart").